 It would make sense that insurance companies consider this as they look to minimize risk and preserve their bottom lines.
 That gives you one more good reason not to text, respond to emails, and dial your friends while driving.

-Read And Ask Questions
+Read and Ask Questions

 All insurance companies are different, so read your policy carefully to see if there are any exclusions.
 If the language is unclear, ask your insurance agent for clarification.

-And remember, even if you do have a driving record that’s not completely spotless, you could benefit from looking into term life insurance.
+And remember, even if you do have a driving record that’s not entirely spotless, you could benefit from looking into term life insurance.
 With more affordable premiums than permanent life insurance, term life can give you and your family peace of mind without breaking the bank.

 Get a term life insurance quote quickly and conveniently online and talk with a trusted insurance professional about your term life options.